 There are specific challenges with VDI that can easily be avoided.
 Plan ahead and avoid the common pitfalls of VDI deployment with these 4 tips.

-- Establish good security practices.
 As with any technology containing data, there are several security considerations for a VDI project.
-Think about how you will apply anti-virus protection.
+Think about ways you will apply anti-virus protections.
 You can use a simple solution, or you might need an agent-based anti-virus technology for greater levels of insight and visibility.
 Also consider data loss prevention, intrusion prevention services, and intrusion detection services.

-Connectria’s Virtual Desktop Hosting allows organizations to transform mobile devices into powerful work devices, with full access to everything they need to be productive.
-Through our partnership with Windows, Citrix and VMware, we provide market-proven desktop solutions with 24/7 support.
-If you have any questions, please contact us.
+Connectria’s Cloud Services allows organizations to transform mobile devices into powerful work devices, with full access to everything they need to be productive.
+Through our partnership with Windows, Citrix, and VMware, we provide market-proven desktop solutions with 24/7 support.
+Contact us with any questions or for information about our available services.